BoChen-Ye/Tiny_LeViT_Hardware_Accelerator/README.md

 # Tiny_LeViT_Hardware_Accelerator
  This is my hobby project by using System Verilog.
 I worked on this project continuously for about 4-5 weeks, only dedicating evenings and weekends to it.
 I wrote approximately 2000+ lines of SV design code and 1900+ testbench code in total.
+It will cost 97000+ LUT and 51000+ FF in FPGA implementation(Vivado).

  This work is based on [LeViT: a Vision Transformer in ConvNet’s Clothing for Faster Inference](https://github.com/facebookresearch/LeViT).